 - allocate at least 30 percent of your budget for this purpose,

-- do not underestimate the power of people casually mentioning your app to friends.
+- do not underestimate the power of people casually mentioning your application to friends.

-Use effective communications channels and tools to explain your app and how it works in greater detail.
+Use effective communications channels and tools to explain your application and how it works in greater detail.
 For example, creating a mobile app explainer video works much more efficiently than a text guide.
-Use smooth motion graphics and typography in your videos to communicate your app with the users and give them an effortless way to access clear, precise, and authoritative information from the product.
+Use smooth motion graphics and typography in your videos to communicate your application with the users and give them an effortless way to access clear, precise, and authoritative information from the product.

 - Ongoing maintenance